I’ve failed over and over again in my life, and that is why I succeed. – Michael Jordan

 Every game, whether you won or lost, has within it the seeds of insight that will unlock hidden opportunities to help you grow and improve yourself as a basketball player.

-Reflect upon what worked well for you as a team, and what didn’t work so well when playing against certain defensive and offensive sets.
-Also determine at what periods of the game your team played at their highest intensity, and during what periods you struggled to get it together.
+Reflect on what worked well for you as a team, and what didn’t work so well when playing against certain defensive and offensive sets.
+Also determine during what periods of the game your team played at their highest intensity, and during what periods you struggled to get it together.

 Learn from Personal Attitude Projected